piratefsh/piratefsh.github.io/_posts/2014-09-30-hello-world.markdown

 title:  "Hello World!"
 date:   2014-09-30 10:18:46
 categories: general
-excerpt: Hi all, this is a quick introduction before actual content goes up.
-I'm Sher Minn (that's a two-word first name, y'all) and I'm a front-end web developer at
 ---

 Hi all, this is a quick introduction before actual content goes up!
 I'm Sher Minn (that's a two-word first name, y'all) and I'm a front-end web developer at [Soft Space](http://softspace.com.my) during the day, and co-founder and organizer of [Code Equality](http://codeequality.org) during the night.
 I teach an [intro HTML/CSS class](http://codeequality.org/2014/06/16/introduction-to-htmlcss.html).